catblue/RepData_PeerAssessment1/PA1_template.md

     dt$steps)
 ```

-It replaces missing values in *steps* field at particular time-interval with  averages for this very time-interval across all days.
+That replaced missing values in *steps'* field at particular time-interval with the averages for this very same time-interval across all days.

-To see how it changed the distribution of values let's see the histogram for total number of steps taken each day:
+To see how it changed the distribution of *steps*, let's see the histogram of total number of steps taken each day:

 ```r